djzevenbergen/calculator/README.md

 ## Support and contact details

-If you have any suggestions or questions please email us at jhvozdovich@gmail.com or djzevenbergen@gmail.com.
+If you have any suggestions or questions please contact us lixingke06@gmail.com djzevenbergen@gmail.com

 ## Technologies Used